Primary Physical Education Specialist with QTS PGCE

 What you'll study

 The course has four key elements.
 Academic study at Masters level is first.
-You’ll gain essential professional and academic skills for teaching and analysing contemporary issues in primary education.
-Then you’ll study a specialist interest area within primary physical education, developing expert knowledge of this.
+You’ll gain essential professional and academic skills for teaching and exploring the principles of learning and curriculum design.
+Then you’ll develop your knowledge of evidence-informed practice, which you will be able to apply to your development as a teacher.
+You will study a specialist interest area within primary physical education, developing expert knowledge of this.

 Development of professional curriculum subject knowledge is second.
 Through this element, you’ll gain essential insight for helping children progress with, and enjoy, their learning.
 You’ll also learn creative approaches for teaching all subjects in the National Curriculum for England.
 Our tutors will help shape your classroom management confidence by running practical teaching workshops.

 For the professional practice placement element, you’ll spend a significant amount of time in schools experiencing life in the classroom and practicing your delivery of the key stages 1 and 2 curriculums.
-You’ll keep working with your peers and tutors through online academic study.
+You’ll keep working within your community of your peers and tutors through online academic study.
 And you’ll attend events (which could be at a weekend) and engage with international and historical views on primary physical education during the physical education conferences unit.

 Compulsory modules:Expand all